 There is no homing required so the user does not have to worry about intermittent power interruptions causing downtime or failure of their machine due to loss of position.
-Software definable end-of-stroke limits eliminate the need for limit switches.

 The user simply configures the stroke range, and the corresponding proportional input signal range, and the Servo Cylinder is ready to use.